Steven-Ha-88/Adaptavist/README.md

 ## Requirements
 This React application can do the following:

-- User can type in a city/state in search box.
-After clicking on the "Get Weather" button, user is redirected to another page where the current weather of that city is shown.
-A 5 day forecast is also shown where the user can click on a day and view 5day/3 hour forecast details.
+- Enter city/state in searchbox to view current weather.
+- Enter city/state in searchbox to view 5 day forecast.
+- Click on day to view hourly forecast for day.
 - Click "The Weather" logo to return back to home screen.
 - Click city name to return back to current weather page.

 ## Installation
 Please make sure you have node installed on your machine.